KaiD3v/Signup-Project-Api/README.md

 ## Introduction
-This API serves as a backend system for user management, authentication, and post creation.
-It provides endpoints for signing up users, authenticating them, and creating posts.
+This API serves as a backend system for user management, authentication, post creation, and comment management.
+It provides endpoints for signing up users, authenticating them, creating posts, and managing comments on posts.

 ## Endpoints